Bank of Canada Website Privacy Statement

 We don’t allow Google to use or share our analytics data.

-Information collected by Google Analytics is stored on Google servers in the United States and may be subject to the governing legislation in that country (for example, the USA Patriot Act).
+Data collected by Google Analytics is sent to Google servers which might be located in the United States and may be subject to the governing legislation in that country (for example, the USA Patriot Act).
 Your IP address is anonymized prior to being stored on Googles' servers in order to help safeguard your privacy.

 If you do not wish to have your information shared with the Analytics software, Google makes available a “plug-in” for users of the Internet Explorer, Firefox, Safari and Chrome browsers which prevents your browser from sharing any information with the Analytics software.
 You may download and install the “plug-in” here: http://tools.google.com/dlpage/gaoptout.